What Is CCPA? California Privacy Laws and How They Protect Consumers

 The General Data Privacy Regulation and the California Consumer Privacy Act share many commonalities.
 They both protect consumers' personal data and regulate how businesses use and protect that data.

-The GDPR applies to all European Union countries and to any company that provides goods or services to Europeans.
+The GDPR applies to all European Union countries and any company providing goods or services to individuals in the European Union.
 The CCPA applies to all residents of California and any company that provides goods or services to California residents.

 The GDPR regulates businesses of all sizes as long as they do business with anyone in the European Union.
 The CCPA only applies to companies of a certain size or revenue metric.
 It also does not apply to non-profits or government entities.

-How both of these regulations are enforced also varies.
+The enforcement of both of these regulations also varies.
 Until 2021, California's Attorney General was responsible for upholding the state's CCPA regulations.
 Now, the California Privacy Protection Agency helps implement and enforce the CCPA.
-Each country in the EU has an individual data authority to investigate GDPR complaints and levy fines against companies.
+Each country in the EU has its own data authority to investigate GDPR complaints and impose fines on companies.

 What does CCPA stand for?